Ahead of PM's rally in T'gana, BRS launches blistering attack on Modi | Politics

 The Minister described the Governors as ''Modi's agents'' and called them ''undemocratic''.

-Stating that Tamilisai was the President of BJP's Tamil Nadu unit before being appointment as the head of the state in Telangana, Rama Rao cited the Sarkaria Commission report to say that those in active politics should not be appointed as Governors.
+Noting that Tamilisai was the President of BJP's Tamil Nadu unit before being appointed as the head of the state in Telangana, Rama Rao cited the Sarkaria Commission report to say that those in active politics should not be appointed as Governors.

 Is Tamilisai Soundararajan not working like a BJP leader? he asked.